fido-device-onboard/client-sdk-fidoiot/docs/linux.md

 # Linux* OS
-The development and execution OS used was `Ubuntu* OS version 20.04` on x86..
-Follow these steps to compile and execute Secure Device Onboard (SDO).
+The development and execution OS used was `Ubuntu* OS version 20.04` on x86.
+Follow these steps to compile and execute FIDO Device Onboard (FDO).

-The SDO build and execution depend on OpenSSL* toolkit version 1.1.1g.
+The FDO Client SDK execution depend on OpenSSL* toolkit version 1.1.1g.
 Users must install or upgrade the toolkit before compilation if the toolkit is not available by default in the environment.

 ## 1. Packages Requirements when Building Binaries (for Ubuntu OS version 20.04):